saloni-nd/scientific-discovery/mortality-rate-lifespan/README.md

 The data can be found on the [Human Mortality Database](https://mortality.org/).

+I've saved files for Italy, Spain and the United States, which I downloaded on May 1, 2023.

 ### Update the data

 Follow these steps to update the data: